LamsyA/EasyVote/README.md

 4. fill all the neccessary information
    Wait for the Admin to start the Election.
    Once the admin starts the election, You will be able to Vote.
+5. once the election starts navigate to the Voting poll page to vote for your desired candidate.

 Note,For you to be able to register Your age must be 18years and above..